konradotto/car-steering/README.md

 * Linux OS

 ### Step-by-Step

+With the previously listed minimal dependencies, you should be able to run our project by executing these steps in your terminal:

 * Create new folder using `mkdir <FolderName>` from the terminal
 * In the terminal `cd` in that folder
 * Go to gitlab and copy the SSH-Key